 Bhutan trips feature three meals each day, mostly at our hotel, usually served in a buffet that includes rice, vegetables, and noodles.
 Our guide can arrange some dinners at local restaurants, but remember that traditional Bhutanese food always features chilies, and the most popular dish, ema datshi, is made with large, hot, green chilies in a cheese sauce.

 Our guides are college-educated Bhutanese, proficient in English, and trained and licensed by local tourism authorities.
-Just as important, they are friendly and committed to deliver the best services.
+Just as important, they are friendly and committed to delivering the best services.

-- 90 days prior departure: US$ 150 per person administration fee.
+- Ninety days before departure: US$ 150 per person administration fee.